AET-CS/aet-cs.github.io/white/CS12/day01.md

+---
-# Day 1 Coding Challenges
+title: "Day 1 Coding Challenges"
+---

 Please read through the following coding challenges and select *one* to work on in a group.
 Your group should brainstorm and make a plan to solve the problem.
 Write down the plan in English and show it to me in class.